a-reich/versioned-pickle/docs/README.md

 4. Check the sphinx build worked and open locally in a browser to view.
 5. `mv build/html/* .` (GH pages renders the docs folder only.)
 6. Add and commit the docs folder to git, push to remote.
 Do not push the built output to other branches.

+In the future this could be automated in CI.